slow-session/wellington.session.nz/index.md

 The Wellington Session happens on Tuesday nights from 7:30 p.m. at the
 <a href="/venue/">Welsh Dragon Bar</a>, 10/12 Cambridge Terrace, Wellington 6011, New Zealand.
 All players of traditional Irish music are welcome.
-The session starts slowly, as we work through beginner and recently learnt tunes:
+The session starts slowly, as we work through new tunes and tunes we are just learning:

 * TOC
 {:toc}